Trentino-Alto Adige/Südtirol: Geography

-The region is bordered by East and North Tyrol (Austria) to the north-east and north respectively, by Graubünden (Switzerland) to the north-west, and by the Italian regions of Lombardy to the west and Veneto to the south and south-east.
+The region is bordered by East and North Tyrol (Austria) to the north-east and north respectively, by Graubünden (Switzerland) to the north-west, and by the Italian regions of Lombardy to the west and Veneto to the south and southeast.
 It covers 13607 km2.
 It is extremely mountainous, covering a large part of the Dolomites and the southern Alps.

 The region is composed of two provinces, Trentino in the south and South Tyrol in the north.

 Trentino has an area of 6,207 km2, most of it mountainous land (20% is over 2000 m and 70% over 1,000 m) and covered by vast forests (50% of the territory).
 The climate is various through the province, from an alpine climate to subcontinental one, with warm and variable summers and cold and quite snowy winters.
 The region has always been a favourite destination for tourists, both in winter for skiing in the high mountains and in summer to visit the wide valleys and many lakes (the largest being Lake Garda).

 South Tyrol has an area of 7398 km2, all of it mountainous land and covered by vast forests.
 The climate is of the continental type, owing to the influence of the many mountain ranges which stand at well over 3000 m above sea level and the wide valleys through which flow the main river, the Adige, from north to south and its numerous tributaries.
 In the city of Bolzano, capital of the province, the average air temperature stands at 12.2 °C and the average rainfall at 717.7 mm.
 The lowest pass across the Alps, the Brenner Pass, is located at the far north of the region on the border with Austria.